ChickenProp/chickenprop.github.com/_posts/2019-10-20-the-effect-pattern.md

     |> .saved
 ```

 is `False`.
-And that works, but you need to know exactly what messages get sent in response to `IncBy 1`.
+And that works to detect the bug, but you need to know exactly what messages get sent in response to `IncBy 1`.
 In this case that's easy.
 In more involved cases,  you'll need to know it for every `Msg` constructor, and you're going to make a mistake.

 Here's how I'd rewrite for testability: